21MokseM12/IventCalendar/README.md

 There are two ways to start using the app:

 1. **Clone and Build**: Clone this repository, build the project, and start using the app.
 2. **Telegram Bot** (recommended): Follow the link to the Telegram bot created specifically for this app.
-The bot notifies users of all updates and provides the APK file using the "Giggle" code:
+The bot notifies users of all updates and provides the APK file using the "Хихитрая" code:
    [Telegram Bot](https://t.me/oy0yoybot)

 ## Explanation